Chance The Rapper’s Nonprofit Distributes Meals In Chicago - NewsBreak

 B eyond his music, lyricist Chance the Rapper is known for leading philanthropic efforts centered on supporting underserved communities within Chicago.
 In celebration of his birthday, the Grammy award-winning music artist—whose real name is Chancelor Bennett —distributed thousands of free meals in the city, People reported.

-Bennett hosted a food giveaway on April 16 through his organization, SocialWorks , a nonprofit that interweaves arts education and civic engagement.
+Bennett hosted a food giveaway on April 16 through his organization SocialWorks ; a nonprofit that interweaves arts education and civic engagement.
 SocialWorks strives to eradicate socioeconomic issues that cause homelessness and food insecurity.
-The organization also ensures youth from impoverished communities have access to mental wellness and academic resources.
+The organization also works to ensure youth from impoverished communities have access to mental wellness and academic resources.

 SEE ALSO: